django-cms/djangocms-frontend/docs/source/tutorial/template_components.rst

 the Django server to apply the changes.

 1. Restart your Django server.
-2. Create a new page end edit it.
+2. Create a new page And edit it.
 3. Add a new **Hero component** to a page from the plugin picker.
 4. Fill in the **title**, **slogan**, and **hero image** fields.
 5. Save and publish the page.